Charon's obol: Hellenized world

-A notable use of a danake occurred in the burial of a woman in 4th-century BC Thessaly, a likely initiate into the Orphic or Dionysiac mysteries.
+A notable use of a danake occurred in the burial of a woman in 4th-centuryBCEThessaly, a likely initiate into the Orphic or Dionysiac mysteries.
 Her religious paraphernalia included gold tablets inscribed with instructions for the afterlife and a terracotta figure of a Bacchic worshipper.
 Upon her lips was placed a gold danake stamped with the Gorgon's head.
-Coins begin to appear with greater frequency in graves during the 3rd century BC, along with gold wreaths and plain unguentaria (small bottles for oil) in place of the earlier lekythoi.
+Coins begin to appear with greater frequency in graves during the 3rd century BCE, along with gold wreaths and plain unguentaria (small bottles for oil) in place of the earlier lekythoi.
 Black-figure lekythoi had often depicted Dionysiac scenes; the later white-ground vessels often show Charon, usually with his pole, but rarely (or dubiously) accepting the coin.

 The Black Sea region has also produced examples of Charon's obol.
-At Apollonia Pontica, the custom had been practiced from the mid-4th century BC; in one cemetery, for instance, 17 percent of graves contained small bronze local coins in the mouth or hand of the deceased.
+At Apollonia Pontica, the custom had been practiced from the mid-4th century BCE; in one cemetery, for instance, 17 percent of graves contained small bronze local coins in the mouth or hand of the deceased.
 During 1998 excavations of Pichvnari, on the coast of present-day Georgia, a single coin was found in seven burials, and a pair of coins in two.
 The coins, silver triobols of the local Colchian currency, were located near the mouth, with the exception of one that was near the hand.
 It is unclear whether the dead were Colchians or Greeks.
 The investigating archaeologists did not regard the practice as typical of the region, but speculate that the local geography lent itself to adapting the Greek myth, as bodies of the dead in actuality had to be ferried across a river from the town to the cemetery.